Wit-K/Guide-to-CO2-Reduction/theory.md

 ### Potential (Voltage)
 Potential is the energy or basically, the push applied to the system.
 Every chemical reaction has its own minimum energy requirement to proceed.
 *   **Thermodynamic Potential:** This is the theoretical minimum voltage needed to start the reaction.
 For converting CO2 to Carbon Monoxide, this is approximately -0.11 Volts.
-*   **Applied Potential:** In the lab, you must apply significantly more voltage than the theoretical value to get the intended result.
+*   **Applied Potential:** This is the real potential applied in the real experiment, which is significantly more than the theoretical value.
 This is because real-world electrochemical reactions are hardly perfectly efficient and requires additional energy to overcome the theroretical minimum.
-That difference between what you apply and what is theoretically needed is called "Overpotential".

 ### Current (Amperage)
 While voltage is the push, the current is the flow.
 Current measures the rate at which electrons are moving across the interface.
-*   Since the chemical reaction consumes electrons, the current tells you directly how fast the reaction is happening.
+Since the chemical reaction consumes electrons, the current tells you directly how fast the reaction is happening.
 *   **High Current:** A fast reaction rate.
 *   **Low Current:** A slow reaction rate.

 ### Surface Area and Normalization
 A large piece of copper will naturally allow more current to pass than a thin copper wire, just because there is more space for the reaction to occur.
 This makes comparision unfair.
-So, to make fair comparisons between different experiments, we wil look at **Current Density** instead.
-This is the ratio of current by surface area of the electrode telling us how active the material is regardless of its size.
+So, to make fair comparisons between different experiments, we wil look at "Current Density" instead.
+This is the ratio of current by surface area of the electrode, telling us how active the material is regardless of its size.

 ---

 ## 4. Thermodynamics and Kinetics
-A common confusion for beginners is why the reaction does not start exactly at the theoretical voltage.
+A common questions from beginners is why the reaction does not start exactly at the theoretical voltage.

 ### The Energy Barrier
-Even if you apply enough energy to make the reaction possible (Thermodynamics), the reaction might still be too slow to measure.
+Even if you apply enough energy to make the reaction possible, the reaction might still be too slow to measure.
 This is because molecules need to rearrange themselves, bonds need to break, and intermediates need to form.

 ### Overpotential
 To overcome this slowness, we apply extra voltage.
 This extra voltage is the **Overpotential**.
 *   If a catalyst is "good," it requires very little overpotential to reach a high current.
 *   If a catalyst is "bad," you must apply a massive voltage to get even a small current.

-In your research, your goal is often to find a setup that produces the most product with the least amount of overpotential (energy waste).
+In research, the goal is often to find a setup that produces the most product with the least amount of overpotential.

 ---